hexagonchess/hexchess-board/README.md

 |:--------:|:----:|
 |![](./gifs/hexchess-perf.gif)|![](./gifs/hexchess-resize-perf.gif)|

 2. Completely customizable - every single color you see can be changed to whatever fits your style and liking!
-Soon, we will support [slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot), which will also allow you to customize the pieces on the board.
+Provide your own artwork via [slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) (for example, `piece-white-queen`) to override the built-in piece set.

 3. Can be standalone without a server! `hexchess-board` ships with a complete game engine that can detect illegal moves, checkmate, stalemate, and more!
 You can play with two players on the same laptop without any other dependencies, should you choose.